 The SAR method can also be called the STAR method (Situation, Task, Action, Result) or SAO method (Situation, Action, Outcome) but they are essentially the same thing.

 So what does this look like?
 Below is an example.
-Note that it's nice to have a leading statement before you launch into your SAR example.
+Note that it's nice to have a leading statement (or introduction) before you launch into your SAR example.

 KSC: Demonstrated experience in managing diverse stakeholders and clients

-Leading statement: My greatest strength is my ability to develop relationships and work effectively with different stakeholders, including my staff and other internal stakeholders as well as many external stakeholders.
+Leading statement: My greatest strength is my ability to develop relationships and work effectively with different stakeholders, including my staff and other internal stakeholders as well as many external stakeholders such as suppliers.
 Situation: For example, when I worked at XYZ I managed a large project that required coordination of teams in several diverse locations in order to implement a new ABC.
 Action: I ensured that I got to know the key stakeholders at each location and found out their unique challenges.
 I then led weekly teleconference meetings, ensuring all voices were heard and any issues were flagged and clear action plans implemented.
 I did... [add a few more actions].

 Result: The ABC was implemented on time and with minimal issues.
 The team worked well together, and I was commended for my leadership of the project by head office.

-The SAR method is also a great way to describe your achievements, and can be used throughout your CV.
-So keep SAR in mind next time you are updating your CV, cover letter and of course, in a specific response to the KSC.
+So keep SAR in mind next time you are updating your resume, cover letter, prepping for job interviews, and of course, in a specific response to the KSC.